nrwl/workshop-nx-labs/rxjs/lab-4.md

 *  Start the timer... see the timer values increment.
 *  Route to a different view and return tot the `TicketDetailsComponent`, confirm the timer is no longer working.

-Why does the timer stop on routing?
+**Question:** Why does the timer stop on routing?

 Add a `console.log()` in the teardown function of your TicketTimerService.
 Trying navigating again and watch the console.

 br/>